Puskar-Roy/Puskar-Roy/README.md

 ## 🧐 About

-- Hey, Puskar is talking.
-20 y/o, 2nd yr college student 👨‍🎓, spends most of the day developing 🧑‍💻, in their spare time he goes to college ✌
+- Hello, this is Puskar speaking.
+I'm a 20-year-old, second-year college student 👨‍🎓 who spends most of the day developing 🧑‍💻.
+In my spare time, I go to college ✌.

 - 👨‍💻 Website: https://puskarroy.site
 - 📫 How to reach me: puskarroy600@gmail.com